Somerset Women cricket team

 The Somerset Women cricket team is the women's representative cricket team for the English ceremonial county of Somerset.
-They play their home games at various grounds across Somerset, most often in Taunton, and are captained by Sophie Luff.
+They play their home games at various grounds across Somerset, most often in Taunton, and are captained by Emily Edgcombe.
 Somerset consistently competed in either Division 1 or Division 2 of the Women's County Championship, and won Division 2 of the Women's Twenty20 Cup in 2019.
 In 2021, they won the West Midlands Group of the Twenty20 Cup.
-They are partnered with the regional team Western Storm.
+They were formerly partnered with the regional team Western Storm.

 History

-1956–1999: Early History
+1953–1999: Early History

-The first recorded match involving Somerset Women was in 1956, against Surrey Women Second XI, which they lost by 116 runs.
-After this, Somerset played various one-off games, whilst West of England Women, which included Somerset, played in the Women's Area Championship from 1980 until 1996 and the Women's County Championship from 1997 until 1999.
+Somerset Women first formed in 1953, and played their first recorded match on 6 June that year, against Gloucestershire A. After this, Somerset played various one-off games, whilst West of England Women, which included Somerset, played in the Women's Area Championship from 1980 until 1996 and the Women's County Championship from 1997 until 1999.